 - The data sync should be only through push mechanism so that action is taken only when data is changed

 - Secure and encrypted storage of the enterprise data locally on mobile device

 - Maintain business logic and correct execution of business rules locally on the device

 - Enable Poison Pill technology for data encryption

 - Have a queue to organize, playback and roll-forward transactions

 - High performance MDM (Mobile Device Management) and MAM (Mobile Application Management)

-- High fidelity conflict resolution mechanism with multi user resolution management capabilities
+- High fidelity conflict resolution mechanism with multi-user resolution management capabilities

 - Ensure that analyzing data extracted from mobile apps is possible and insightful

-When you classify the type of app needed for your business, you can check how well it aligns to these functionalities and security guidelines.
+When you classify the type of app needed for your business, you can check how well it aligns with these functionalities and security guidelines.
 These features bring down data transmission costs and keep the RoI optimal to justify its development and deployment at the organizational level.
 It is interesting to note that the number of mission critical functions packed into a mobile app will be directly proportional to the success of the offline app.